 COVID-19 Health & Safety Measures

-We are excited to re-open our campuses for the 20-21 Academic Year on September 8, 2020 and continue our mission to provide an authentic Montessori education for our students.
+We are excited to open our campuses for the 21-22 Academic Year on Tuesday, September 7, 2021 and continue our mission to provide an authentic Montessori education for our students.
 We can't wait to see your children in person and welcome them back into the classrooms.

 Our highest priority continues to be the safety of our students, staff, and families.
 HMS follows strict guidelines as a licensed facility.
-We have received the licensing requirements for reopening from the NJ Department of Children and Family Services (DCF) and NJ Department of Health (DOH) with recommendations from the Centers for Disease Control (CDC).
+We are in consistent communications and follow the latest requirements dictated by the NJ Department of Children and Family Services (DCF) and NJ Department of Health (DOH).

-Using these guidelines and best practices, we have developed the following protocols necessary to return to school and minimize the risk of illness to our community.
+Using these guidelines and best practices, we have developed the following protocols to minimize the risk of illness to our community.

 Screening & Admittance Protocols

-Hand Sanitizing will be required prior to entering and leaving the building for all staff and children.
+Hand Washing will be required when entering the building for all staff and children.

 Drop off times will be staggered by classroom in 15 minute intervals.